Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 ## Mods by LalupK

 25.)
 Download [Lalup's NPCs - Creation Club](https://www.nexusmods.com/skyrimspecialedition/mods/77129?tab=files&file_id=327783) and [Lalup's NPCs - Creation Club - Salt and Wind](https://www.nexusmods.com/skyrimspecialedition/mods/75663?tab=files&file_id=330202).
-In the FOMOD, select nothing.
+In the FOMOD, de-select all of the options so nothing is ticked.
   - Install the first mod under the name **[NoDelete] [23] Lalup's NPCs - Creation Club**
   - Install the second mod under the name **[NoDelete] [23] Lalup's NPCs - Creation Club - Salt and Wind**